inbo/whip/docs/specifications.md

 ### empty

 Empty values are default not accepted.
-If an empty values should be present for a particular field, `empty` can be put to `True`
+If empty values are allowed for a particular field, `empty` can be put to `True`.
+Hence, this is a shortcut to `allowed: ['']`.

 ```YAML
 # Expects: boolean